CodeWithSahil-alt/Alien-Invasion/README.md

   - Loads a custom spaceship image.
   - Positions the ship at the bottom-center of the screen.
   - Renders the ship using the `blitme()` method.
+- **Bullet Firing System**: (NEW!)
+  - Press spacebar to shoot bullets upward.
+  - Bullets are drawn on screen and move continuously.
+  - Uses `pygame.sprite.Sprite` for efficient handling.

 ---